 Day 5: Island in the Sky District of Canyonlands National Park and Dead Horse Point State Park

 Head to the Island in the Sky district of Canyonlands National Park.
 If you’re feeling ambitious, try to get there for sunrise at Mesa Arch.
-Then spend the day exploring and hiking through the park before heading to Dead Horse Point State Park to explore a bit and catch sunset before heading back to Moab.
+Then spend the day exploring and hiking through the park before heading to Dead Horse Point State Park to explore a bit and catch sunset.